spencer-shadley/completed-class/18-pwa/weekly-review/PWA.md

-# <center> PWA
+# <center> Performance / PWA / Webpack

 ## <center> Focus on understanding concepts / structure
     1. There is a lot of code involved with PWA, but most of it is easily accessible and templated.
-    2. Understand the purpose of each part.
+    2. The important takeaway are concepts / component purpose.

+## <center> Performance Checklist
+    1. Minify
+    2. Compression
+    3. Lazy-load
+    4. PWA
+    5. Webpack

 ## <center> Benefits of a progressive web app
     1. Increased performance